What is a PGY1 residency?

 Academic Teaching Certificate Program

-The Community Pharmacy Resident will also take part in the Academic Teaching Certificate Program.
+The Community-Based Pharmacy Resident will also take part in the Academic Teaching Certificate Program.

 - Audience: This program is designed for pharmacy residents, fellows and graduate students who are interested in pursuing a career in academia.